 - How to Paint Furniture

 - Blue Painted French Provincial Dresser

-- Turning a Dresser into a TV Stand
+- How to Turn a Dresser to TV Stand

 - Antiqued Blue Farmhouse Buffet

 Once you’ve decided on the perfect shade of blue, it’s time to get started on your project!

 Tips for Painting Furniture